2025-26 CDIS Undergraduates Honored at Chancellor’s Awards Ceremony

 Truman Scholar

-A junior from Madison, Wisconsin, Miranda is majoring in political science and information science, and completing a certificate in public policy and Honors in the Liberal Arts.
-She is the co‑founder and co‑leader of BridgeMadison, a student organization dedicated to reducing political polarization through thoughtful, constructive dialogue.
-The goal is not to change minds, but rather encourage students to engage with differing beliefs and perspectives.
-Under her leadership, the group has earned national recognition and university support.
+Miranda, a junior from Madison, Wisconsin, is the co‑founder and co‑leader of BridgeMadison, a student organization dedicated to reducing political polarization through thoughtful, constructive dialogue.
 Additionally, Miranda has been an important student voice in the university’s new initiative, The Wisconsin Exchange: Pluralism in Practice.
-After graduate study, Miranda plans to pursue a career in public service, working first with the International Organization for Migration and later with the U.S. State Department to use data‑driven insights to create safer, legal migration pathways in Latin America.
+After graduate study, Miranda plans to pursue a career in public service to use data‑driven insights to create safer, legal migration pathways in Latin America.

 The Marshall Scholarship provides tuition, and stipend for completion of a graduate degree at any university in the United Kingdom.